uSF: Learning Neural Semantic Field with Uncertainty: Experiments

 As the main dataset, we use Replica \cite{replica19arxiv}, which is a set of synthetic room and office scenes with corresponding semantic masks.
 It is the photorealistic indoor dataset \cite{yudin2022hpointloc}, which is widely used for scene reconstruction and mapping tasks, intelligent agent navigation, etc.

 We use a pre-processed dataset from the Semantic NeRF \cite{semantic_nerf} method with image size of $640 \times 480$.
 Each scene contains 900 images with different view directions.
 We have performed all our experiments on scenes "room\_0", "room\_1" and "office\_0" since they represent a typical home and office environment.
-For the dataset set we have 2 different splitting options: \begin{itemize} \item{ Small: 27 images for training, 112 - for validation, 225 - for test, } \item{ Large: 562 images for training, 112 - for validation, 225 - for test. } \end{itemize}
+For the dataset we have 2 different splitting options: \begin{itemize} \item{ Small: 27 images for training, 112 - for validation, 225 - for test, } \item{ Large: 562 images for training, 112 - for validation, 225 - for test. } \end{itemize}

-\subsection{Architecture choice}
+\subsection{Architecture Choice}

-There are several options of the architectures for our method which are shown in Fig. ~\ref{fig:network}.
+There are several options of the architectures for our method which are shown in Fig.~\ref{fig:network}.
+The options differ in the different number of layers and the presence of dependence on the view direction.
 To properly select the optimal hyperparameters $\lambda$ and $\omega$, we firstly have manually found rough estimates for the optimum, and then used 10 runs of Bayesian hyperparameter fitting for each architecture.
 We have chosen the search interval for optimal hyperparameters: $\sim Uniform[10^{-5}, 10^{-3}]$ for $\omega$ and $\sim Uniform[10^{-3}, 10^{-1}]$ for $\lambda$.

 During the search we use only one scene room\_0 from Replica Dataset, because, as practice shows, the quality of reconstruction on it is slightly worse than on the rest of the scenes.
 We use only small (27) training set for all experiments.